epack install collector okta

 mfa_phishing_resistant |

 Strong authentication.
-WebAuthn/FIDO2 factors can't be phished, unlike SMS or TOTP.
+Phishing-resistant factors (WebAuthn/FIDO2, U2F, and Okta FastPass) can't be phished, unlike SMS or TOTP.
 This is the gold standard for sensitive accounts. |

 sso_coverage |